ethereum-optimism/optimism/specs/dispute-game-interface.md

     /// @notice Challenge the `rootClaim`.
     /// @dev - If the `ecrecover`ed address that created the signature is not a part of the
-    ///      signer set returned by `signerSet`, this function will revert.
+    ///      signer set returned by `signerSet`, this function should revert.
     ///      - If the `ecrecover`ed address that created the signature is not the msg.sender,
-    ///      this function will revert.
+    ///      this function should revert.
     ///      - If the signature provided is the signature that breaches the signature threshold,
-    ///      the function will call the `resolve` function to resolve the game as `CHALLENGER_WINS`.
+    ///      the function should call the `resolve` function to resolve the game as `CHALLENGER_WINS`.
-    ///      - When the game resolves, the bond attached to the root claim will be distributed among
+    ///      - When the game resolves, the bond attached to the root claim should be distributed among
     ///      the signers who participated in challenging the invalid claim.
     /// @param signature A signed message of the `rootClaim` from the attestor's EOA. function challenge(bytes calldata signature) external;